unshakenme/OSPAT/CONTRIBUTING.md

 Below are answers to frequently asked questions.

 ### Who can contribute?
 Anyone with knowledge or experience in the field of psychedelic-assisted therapy is invited to contribute.
-This includes researchers, clinicians, trainers, and other support staff that work with those professionals.
+This includes researchers, clinicians, trainers, and other professional support staff that work with these specialists.

 ### Will OSPAT provide therapists with a certification recognized by the growing psychedelic-assisted therapy industry?
-This is a goal on our Roadmap, but there are many more questions to answer about how we can verify and validate completion of the curriculum within an open source model.
+This is a goal on our [Roadmap](https://github.com/unshakenme/OSPAT/blob/main/CONTRIBUTING.md#roadmap), but there are many more questions to answer about how we can verify and validate completion of the curriculum within an open source model.
 We hope respected entities in the space like MAPS, CIIS, and IPI will work with us and be supportive of the goal to provide an open source certification option at some point in the future.

 ### How do I get started contributing?
 If you are unfamiliar with GitHub, you will want to take a look at the tutorials.
 You will need to setup a GitHub account.
 The basic workflow is to _fork_ this project and begin working on _issues_ or submit a _pull request_.
 All content is written in _Markdown_.The tutorials will teach you what these developer terms mean and how to do them.
 It is a slight learning curve, but once you've done it once or twice the process is straightforward.